 The bottom line

-It’s clear the car-buying experience has shifted for both the dealer and the buyer over the past few due to a combination of factors: Global pandemic, inflation, supply chain issues and growing technology.
-But it is important to remember that a refresh in the industry is taking place, and it is bringing increased accessibility and transparency to the driver.
+It’s clear the car-buying experience has shifted for both the dealer and the buyer following the pandemic.
+But it’s important to remember that a refresh in the industry is taking place, and it is bringing increased accessibility and transparency to the driver.
 While car lots aren’t going anywhere in 2024, consider starting your search online to potentially save money and time.